Below is the poem entitled Sheffield knife which was written by poet

 The birds' were singing in the mauve of dawn,

 notes resolution of communion's chrism,

 the images back then, became my dome,

 and Hades' kingdom glassy rainbow's prism.

 a wine's red spill, and stars' marquee of prayer.

 ( I'll stay away from Aden's doleful coast

 upon the wharf a flash and I became a ghost,

 a challenging recall and blade's bold shine -

-and childhood's laughing sounds to blue noon skies,
+the teenage dreams and blue noon skies,